AlbertBS2/MLOps-Pipeline-Stars-Predictor/README.md

 7. **Run Ansible Playbook**

-    As this is a private repo, only collaborators can work with it.
-Therefore, some configuration needs to be done before running the Ansible Playbook.
+    Since this is a private repository, only collaborators have access to work with it.
+Therefore, some configuration is required before running the Ansible Playbook.

+    First, set up your GitHub username and email to properly configure commit settings on the development server.

+    ```bash
+    export GITHUB_USER="<YOUR_GITHUB_USER>"
+    ```

+    ```bash
+    export GITHUB_EMAIL="<YOUR_GITHUB_EMAIL>"
+    ```

-    You can configure the connection through SSH or with a Personal Access Token (PAT).
+    You can configure the GitHub connection through SSH or with a Personal Access Token (PAT).

     **Option 1: Using a GitHub Personal Access Token**